Hoosat-Oy/hoosat-mo/PRODUCTION_GUIDE.md

-# Kaspa Production Deployment Guide
+# Hoosat Production Deployment Guide

-This guide provides comprehensive instructions for deploying the Kaspa integration in production environments for wallets, bridges, DEXs, and other applications.
+This guide provides comprehensive instructions for deploying the Hoosat integration in production environments for wallets, bridges, DEXs, and other applications.

 ## 🚨 Security Considerations

 ### Key Management

 - **NEVER use `dfx_test_key` in production** - this is only for local development
 - Use production threshold ECDSA keys with proper permissions
 - Implement key rotation policies